 The OLT has launched a new case management system that integrates and modernizes the case management systems utilized by its predecessor tribunals.
-Work continues on the case management system, including the migration of data from the previous case management systems, and facilitating e-services within the public facing website.
+Work continues on the case management system, including development of business intelligence reporting and facilitating e-services within the public facing website.
+In 2022-2023 an online case status service was launched.
+In 2023-2024 a new online appeal filing service will be launched.
+The OLT will look to further development of the case management system leveraging additional automation to improve timeliness and efficiency.